eclipse-archived/ceylon-lang.org/documentation/introduction.md

 The type system is based on analysis of "best" or *principal* types.
-For every expression, a unique, most specific type may be determined, without the need to analyze the code around it.
+For every expression, a unique, most specific type may be determined, without the need to analyze the rest of the expression in which it appears.
 And all types used internally by the compiler are *denotable* - that is, they can be expressed within the language itself.
 What this means in practice is that the compiler always produces errors that humans can understand, even when working with complex generic types.

 An integral part of this system of denotable principal types is first-class support for union and intersection types.
 A *union type* is a type which